WHAT SHOULD I BRING ALONG FOR THE FIRST MEETING WITH AN ARCHITECT?

-One might have to meet him again and again because certain things were not cleared up during the initial meeting.
-Preparing in advance saves all these troubles and you have a good start towards the project.
+One might have to meet him again because certain things were not cleared up during the initial meeting.
+Preparing in advance saves all these troubles, and you have a good start towards the project.

 While meeting an Architect Prepare a project brief, which describes the requirements of the house and its function?

 Also discuss if he can undertake the project, the preferred design style, the budget, and the overall expectations from the project.